Kubementat/kubementat/README.md

   - this contains all needed scripts and pipeline descriptions for spinning up the build and deployment pipelines on a k8s cluster
 - __utilities__: Useful scripts for working with K8S
   - e.g. for starting containers, debugging, viewing logs, viewing cluster status and usage ...
+  - this also contains scripts for the following use cases:
+    - user management
+    - secret management
+    - tunneling
+    - kubernetes helpers
+    - helm helpers

 ## Git-Crypt
 You need to unlock the repository to be able to use \*.encrypted.\* files in the repository (for more details see: README_GIT_CRYPT.md).